rhaversen/DOVS/Assignment_1/report.md

 The solution is provided in ```pretty.ml```.
 It includes a test function which tests the provided examples from the task description.

 The solution works by recursively traversing the expression tree and building a string representation of the expression.
 The function pattern matches on the expression to determine the type of the expression, in similar fashion to the eval function.
 If the expression is a constant, the function simply returns the constant as a string.
 If the expression is a binop, the function recursively calls itself on the left and right subexpressions and then combines the results with the operator.
 The function then returns the combined string.

+The test works similarly to the test in the eval function.
+It uses a function ```test_case``` which takes an expression and the expected result as arguments.
+The function then calls the ```string_of_expr``` function on the expression and compares the result with the expected result.
+If the result matches the expected result, the test passes, otherwise the test fails.
+The test result is printed.

 ## Question 4:
 Are the functions you have defined recursive, and why (or why not)?